Roasted Cauliflower Salad with Chestnuts and Pomegranate

 How to Make the Honey Yoghurt Dressing

-Add the seeds to the yoghurt and honey and mix well.
+Add honey and cumin seeds to the Greek yoghurt and mix well.

 How to Assemble the Salad